kss2153/MMC-check-in/README.md

 # MMC-check-in
-A web application using Parse to check in to lessons as a MMC instructor
+A web application using Parse to check in to lessons as a Musical Mentors instructor

 It will allow our board to easily see who has actually showed up to their lessons for the week, without the hassle of maintaining paper